JHaack4/CaveGen/readme.txt

 28) There are additional parameters in the config that you can play around with.
 29) If you want to run the CMAL manip, you'll need to ask jhawk for a special file (which is too large to keep in github) You could generate it yourself with "seed timestable key|cmat|700k" but it would take ~2 days to compute.
+30) To get updates, run "git stash && git pull && git stash pop".
+After you do this, double check config.txt for any conflicts.